ALLCAPSDEV/cvcsv-cli/README.md

 # cvcsv-cli

-This is a tool to make the process of creating the bulk import CSV file for Google Clouds Vision API product search a little easier.
+This is a tool to make the process of creating the bulk import CSV file for [Google Clouds Vision Product Search API](https://cloud.google.com/vision/product-search/docs/) a little easier.

 [Here](https://cloud.google.com/vision/product-search/docs/csv-format) is the documentation for the formatting the CSV.